UrbanInstitute/urbanschemes/README.md

 ```

 ### Fonts
 The Urban Institute uses Lato font for publications.
 Make sure [Lato](https://fonts.google.com/specimen/Lato) is installed before proceeding.
-The Lato font cannot be included in the scheme and must be set independently (see Tips).
+The Lato font cannot be included in the scheme and must be set independently.

 ## Getting Started
 Set the scheme and font at the beginning of a .do file with the following commands: